Sovam: Post-sportscar history

 After the sportscar division of the company was closed down other branches of the business continued to prosper, in particular the division focusing on supplying airports with special purpose vehicles and rolling walkways.

 In the mid-1980s, Sovam built the first model of a military vehicle for André Goldman.
 The venture was named SOVAMAG, which stood for "Société des Véhicules Automobiles Michel André Goldman".
 The resulting vehicle was called the Sovamag TC10.
 From 1988 it was manufactured industrially and mainly for export in the Techni Industrie plant in Bonchamp-les-Laval.
 In 1992 production was transferred to the Auverland (now S.N.A.A., Societe Nouvelle des Automobiles Auverland) plant in Saint Germain-Laval, but retained the Sovamag designation.

 Siraga purchased Sovam in 1997.
 At the end of 2010 the business was acquired from them by the French group Mécanelle, whose principal shareholder was Russian financier Vladimir Zagaynova.

 On June 24, 2015, SOVAM went into receivership.
 On November 1, 2015, the painting and sandblasting branch of the company was sold to BTS Industrie, and the airport equipment and services branch was acquired by the Kamkorp group and integrated into their product line as SOVAM GSE (Ground Support Equipment).
 The company went back into receivership on March 24, 2017.

-On July 6, 2017, Sovam was acquired by Irish Investment company Abbey International Finance and Tim Rane appointed as President & CEO.
+On July 6, 2017, Sovam was acquired by Irish Investment company Abbey International Finance, and Tim Rane was appointed President and CEO.